Magdalena Żernicka-Goetz: Career and research

 After obtaining her Ph.D., Zernicka-Goetz spent two years as a postdoctoral European Molecular Biology Organization (EMBO) fellow with Martin Evans in the Wellcome Trust / Cancer Research UK Institute (now the Gurdon Institute) in Cambridge.
 In 1997, she started her independent group in the Gurdon Institute where she was a Lister Institute Senior Research Fellow (1997-2002) and subsequently a Wellcome Trust Senior Research Fellow.
-In 2014, she moved her laboratory to the Department of Physiology, Development and Neuroscience of the University of Cambridge.
-In 2007, she was awarded a readership and in 2010 a professorship at the University of Cambridge.
+In 2007, she was awarded a readership and in 2010 a professorship at the University of Cambridge.In 2014, she moved her laboratory to the Department of Physiology, Development and Neuroscience of the University of Cambridge.
+In 2019, the laboratory moved to the California Institute of Technology (Caltech).

 Upon setting up her independent group in 1997, she studied the mechanisms regulating early mammalian development.
 To do this, she was first to establish RNA interference in mammalian cells to determine cell fate in the mouse embryos.
 At that time, she also began to trace the origins and destinies of cells in the preimplantation mouse embryo that let her to discover that cell fate specification begins earlier than expected, an unexpected discovery but subsequently validated by her group and others.
 She found that this development of cell identity begins with heterogeneity in epigenetic regulation at the 4-cell stage that directs a molecular cascade establishing cell polarity, position and fate.